 There is much debate among skin-care aficionados as to whether or not toners are necessary.
 Here’s the deal: Drying, alcohol-based toners aren’t true toners and will only strip your skin and stimulate oil production.
 The real point of a toner is to balance skin’s pH and oil levels, remove traces of makeup, dirt, and pollution and prep skin for the next steps in your routine.
 “If you have oily or acne-prone skin, then they can be particularly helpful.
 And if you follow a Korean beauty routine, then toner is a must-have,” says Dr. Engelman.
-Try: Sunday Riley Martian Mattifying Melting Water-Gel Toner, OLE HENRIKSEN Balancing Force Oil Control Toner, or True Moringa Clarifying Toner.
-Read up on the myths and truths about large pores that will change your face.
+Try: Sunday Riley Martian Mattifying Melting Water-Gel Toner, or OLE HENRIKSEN Balancing Force Oil Control Toner.
+(Read more on what face toners do and get top product recommendations from experts.)

 It’s a complete fallacy that oily skin doesn’t need moisturizer.
 But not any old bottle will do.
 Make sure to choose a lightweight, non-comedogenic formula.
 “Gel moisturizers that are oil absorbent and contain SPF, to prevent early signs of aging, are a great option,” says Collado.
 Try Kate Somerville Oil Free Moisturizer or Neutrogena Hydro Boost Water Gel.
-These are dermatologists’ eight rules for using moisturizer.
+(These are dermatologists’ rules for using moisturizer.)

 Use a mattifying primer prior to makeup application to create a smooth, shine-free canvas.
 Try Nars Pore & Shine Control Primer or Proactiv Ultra Poreless Instant Skin Smoother.
 Do double duty by adding a mattifying primer with SPF—we love Coola Daydream Mineral Primer SPF 30.
-Fake flawless skin with these six easy makeup tricks.
-Hint: Primer is one of them.
+(Try these makeup tricks to mask scars, spots, and dark circles.)

 Be sure to use oil-free, non-comedogenic makeup formulas, which will fight shine and won’t clog pores.
 “I like mixing Cover FX Custom Blog Drops into my foundation, or apply directly to the skin, to help absorb oil throughout the day,” says Dr. Engelman.
-“Avoid silica-based products, which tend to flash white and look shiny,” warns celebrity makeup artist JoAnn Solomon.
+“Avoid silica-based products, which tend to flash white and look shiny,” warns New York City-based celebrity makeup artist JoAnn Solomon.
 Try: Neutrogena Shine Control Liquid Makeup.
-These are the secrets to finding the perfect foundation formula, according to a makeup artist.
-And these expert-approved foundations actually improve your complexion.
+(These are the expert-approved foundations actually improve your complexion.)